BruceEckel/BruceEckel-hugo/content/post/The-Problem-with-Gradle.md

 configuration declarations and see they are actually calling functions, and this makes it easier for me to understand.

-*Aside:* Understanding Kotlin allowed me to understand Gradle.
+*Aside:* Understanding Kotlin allowed me to understand Groovy.

 ## 2. Groovy is Not Java